Rates were higher for three-year loans and marginally lower for five-year loans during the week ending July 5, 2026:

 Current personal loan interest rates by credit score

-Personal loan interest rates tend to range between 6.25% APR and 35.99% APR, but the rate you qualify for depends on multiple factors, including your credit score and the length of the repayment term.
-For example, the data chart below shows that borrowers with excellent credit scores are more likely than others to qualify for APRs in the 10% to 15% range on 3-year loans and 5-year loans.
+Personal loan interest rates tend to range between 5.96% APR and 36% APR, but the rate you qualify for depends on factors including your credit score and the length of the repayment term.
+For example, the data chart below shows that borrowers with excellent credit scores are more likely than others to qualify for APRs in the 11% to 15% range on three-year loans and five-year loans.
 On the other hand, borrowers with fair credit may expect much higher APRs.

-Here are the current ranges of prequalified APRs for borrowers in different credit score categories on the Credible marketplace:
+Below are average APRs borrowers in different credit score categories prequalified for on the Credible marketplace:

 Keep in mind that all lenders use different methods to evaluate borrowers, which is why it's important to prequalify with several.